voxpupuli/puppet-winlogbeat/README.md

 ### Beginning with winlogbeat

-`winlogbeat` can be installed with `puppet module install skynetsolutions-winlogbeat` (or with r10k, librarian-puppet, etc.)
+`winlogbeat` can be installed with `puppet module install puppet-winlogbeat` (or with r10k, librarian-puppet, etc.)

 The only required parameter, other than which event logs to ship, is the `outputs` parameter.